 Tip 3: Remember that it’s okay to stink a little

 While it doesn’t hurt to pack a lightweight stick of deodorant, you don’t need a wardrobe change every couple of hours or your usual cabinet-load of toiletries.
 All you need is the basics.
 Of course, you should make sure that you bring a change or two of clothes in case the other pairs get wet.
 But you don’t need to think beyond that.

 Tip 4: Make a list

 Making a list ahead of time will help prevent you from both over- and under-packing.
 Make your list a week or so before your trip, and then revise it as you move throughout the week.
 You can always add or eliminate items as you see fit!
 Making a detailed list will help take some of the stress out of your camping trip.
-Be sure to check the ten-day weather forecast so you are prepared for any inclement weather, and consider packing well in advance of your trip to reduce stress.
+Be sure to check the ten-day weather forecast.
+And consider packing well in advance of your trip to reduce stress.

 Tip 5: Maximize your space.